-• Language use is guided by our awareness and understanding of the purpose, audience, context and culture12 in which communication takes place.
+Language use is guided by our awareness and understanding of the purpose, audience, context and culture in which communication takes place.

 Both language learning and use are situated in social contexts to serve different purposes.
-For instance, for personal and creative self-expression; for informational and academic purposes, and/or for the enjoyment of learning and for learning in the subject areas.
+For instance, for personal and creative self-expression, for informational and academic purposes, and/or for the enjoyment of learning and for learning in the subject area.
 Awareness of the nature of the relationship among language participants (audience) and the semiotic modes of communication influence language use.

 The context also determines the roles adopted by the language users - as decoders, text participants or meaning makers, text users of information and/or text analysts or critics.
-13 Culture, on the other hand, shapes the beliefs, values, perceptions and dispositions of the language learner and user towards language.
+Culture, on the other hand, shapes the beliefs, values, perceptions and dispositions of the language learner and user towards language.

-Learning English in a multilingual context, like Singapore, is different from learning it in a monolingual or first language context.
+• Learning English in a multilingual context, like Singapore, is different from learning it in a monolingual or first language context.

-Within the context of a linguistically diverse and increasingly multiliterate learning environment in the Singapore classroom, teachers are encouraged to adopt a principled blend of first language (L1) and second language (L2)14 methods to achieve a balance between systematic and explicit instruction, and a contextualised and holistic approach to teaching English.
+Within the context of a linguistically diverse and increasingly multiliterate learning environment in the Singapore classroom, teachers are encouraged to adopt a principled blend of first language (L1) and second language (L2) methods.
+Such an approach provides a balance between systematic and explicit instruction on the one hand, and a contextualised and holistic approach to teaching English on the other.